-CT (Computed Tomography), also known as CAT scan, is a specialized imaging test to visualize different body tissues and organs in detail.
-CT imaging is particularly useful because it can show several types of tissue—lung, bone, soft tissue and blood vessels—with great clarity.
+CT (computed tomography), also known as a CAT scan, is a specialized imaging test to visualize different body tissues and organs in detail.
+CT imaging is particularly useful because it can show several types of tissue — lung, bone, soft tissue and blood vessels — with great clarity.
 Using specialized equipment and expertise to create and interpret CT scans, radiologists can more easily diagnose problems such as cancers, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.

 You may be asked to change into a gown.
 If your exam requires contrast, a skilled healthcare provider will start a temporary IV as well as attach cardiac monitoring leads to your chest.